 There can be several types of households but there needs to be at least one.
 In our fictitious SAM, there are four types of households named HRP, HUP, HRR and HUR.
 These acronyms are evocative of the following categories: rural poor, urban poor, rural rich and urban rich.
-These are the acronyms that are used in the standard PEP-1-1 GAMS code.
-It is therefore important that the user utilize the same acronyms in the SAM as he/she will use in the GAMS code.
-Of course, the names should be the same in rows and in columns.
+These are the acronyms that are used in the standard PEP-1-t GAMS code.
+If the acronyms in the user's SAM are different, then it is important that the same acronyms be used in the GAMS code as in the SAM.
+Of course, the names should be the same in corresponding rows and columns.